heim-rs/heim/CONTRIBUTING.md

 ## I just have a question!

-First of all: do not file an issue to ask a question!
+First of all: do not file an issue to ask a question about how to use heim!

-This is not a project goal right now to provide any kind of information about how to work with `Futures`, use it in `actix` or such kind of thing.\
+It is not a project goal right now to provide any kind of information about how to work with `Futures`, use heim with `actix`, or any other such things.\
 Such issues will be closed immediately.

 Use any [Rust community channel available](https://www.rust-lang.org/community#contribute-talk) to get help